 If so, then:

-- Stage 2: is the impairment or disturbance sufficient that the person is unable to make a particular decision at the time it needs to be made?
+- Stage 2: is the impairment or disturbance sufficient that, even with all practical and appropriate support, the patient is unable to make a particular decision at the time it needs to be made?

 The MCA states that someone is unable to make a decision if they cannot do one or more of the following:

 - understand the information relevant to the decision (including the reasonably foreseeable consequences of whatever decision is made or of failing to make a decision)